beast88/online-store/README.md

 ### Features

-* Filter products by categories.
+- Filter products by categories.
-* Add and remove products from the shopping  cart.
+- Add and remove products from the shopping  cart.
-* Simple and clean interface.
+- Simple and clean interface.

 ## Development

 ### Frameworks

-* React JS
+- React JS

 ### Applied Skills

-* React Routes
+- React Routes
-* React Hooks
+- React Hooks
-* Higher array methods
+- Higher array methods
-* Simple CSS animations
+- Simple CSS animations
+- Responsive design

 ## Notes

-* The Proceed to Checkout button does not do anything as this was beyond the scope of this project
+* The Proceed to Checkout button does not do anything as this was beyond the scope of this project.
-* This page is unresponsive and is not optimised for mobile devices
-* This is personal project designed to go into a portfolio